 Fuel efficiency drops off when your vehicle goes faster than 55mph, so slow down.
 You’ll improve your fuel savings and make driving safer for yourself and others on the road.

-If you own a fleet business, you can monitor your drivers safely with GTS Fleet fleet monitoring services.
-NPP members get 10% off fleet management solutions with no activation, setup or early termination fees.
+If you own a fleet business, you can monitor your drivers safely with Verizon Connect fleet monitoring services.
+NPP members get discounted pricing on Verizon Connect Reveal fleet management solutions.

 So, what’s all this about NPP membership?
 Businesses of all sizes can sign up with NPP for free.
 NPP secures top discounts and special member pricing from national brands such as Staples, Verizon, Sherwin-Williams and a variety of deals on vehicle services.
 If you’re not already an NPP member, you should join today.
 There’s no obligation to buy anything, but you will probably find several greats deals that can boost your bottom line.